vishwa7890/maq/README.md

-# QuestiMate with RAG + Knowledge Graph
+# Lumina Quo with RAG + Knowledge Graph

 A FastAPI-based chat application that combines Retrieval-Augmented Generation (RAG) with a knowledge graph to provide intelligent responses about business services, products, and project estimates.